adamgedney/collo/README.md

 ```

 ## Usage
 To Promisify the response : After you instantiate Collo, and before you use the api, trigger promisification.
-You can use chaining or you can call `collection.proisify()` by itself.
+You can use chaining or you can call `collection.promisify()` by itself.
 The same is true of unpromisify.

 ```